kevinyamauchi/cellier/docs/Explanations/events.md

     slice_indices :
         Mapping of axis index to the current integer slice position for each non-displayed axis.
-Empty for a pure 3-D view.
+Empty for a pure 3-D view. stacked_axes :
+        Axes whose full extent is composited by the render layer rather than sliced to a single index — e.g. a channel axis blended into one image.
+Empty by default.
     """

     displayed_axes: tuple[int, ...]
     slice_indices: dict[int, int]
+    stacked_axes: tuple[int, ...] = ()

     def to_index_selection(self, ndim: int) -> tuple[int | slice, ...]:
         """Return a per-axis numpy indexer in axis order.